The terms “plot-driven” and “character driven screenplay” get thrown around frequently.

 There are also other (creative) reasons that shows might produce a “bottle episode.”
 Because they often take place in a single location, they tend to be more character-driven than plot-driven.

-For example, the BREAKING BAD episode “Fly”.
+BREAKING BAD is character driven by Walter White, with several key secondary characters such as Gus Fring.
+One example, is the BREAKING BAD episode “Fly”.
 The plot is simple.
 Walter White becomes obsessed with finding and killing a fly in his lab, thinking it will contaminate his product.

 The fly becomes a metaphor for Walter losing control in his life.
 It’s a key character-building moment, leading to Walt and Jesse talking about their feelings and their families.